When considering options for a master’s or doctoral degree program in counseling, be sure to seek out a CACREP-accredited program.

 The Council for Accreditation of Counseling and Related Educational Programs, commonly known as CACREP, is an independent accrediting agency that assures graduate counseling programs throughout the United States and the world meet standards within the counseling profession.

-CACREP accreditation signals that a program’s content and quality have been evaluated and meet strict, consistent standards set by the profession.
+CACREP accreditation indicates that a program’s content and quality have been evaluated and meet strict, consistent standards set by the profession.
 Choosing a CACREP-accredited program also means the curriculum contains the academic knowledge necessary for professional licensure in many states.

 Ready to enter a CACREP-accredited counseling program?
 Learn about Walden’s CACREP-accredited online programs: MS in Clinical Mental Health Counseling; MS in School Counseling, and PhD in Counselor Education and Supervision.

-Walden University’s PhD in Counselor Education and Supervision; MS in Clinical Mental Health Counseling; and MS in Marriage, Couple, and Family Counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA).
+Accreditation: Walden University’s PhD in Counselor Education and Supervision, MS in Clinical Mental Health Counseling, and MS in School Counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA).
 CACREP accreditation is a requirement for licensure in many states.